The Ultimate Guide to Sealing Laminate Floors

 Just the Edges!

-There are a few guides out there which recommend applying a coat of waxy polish or sealant to an entire laminate floor.
+There are a few guides out there that recommend applying a coat of waxy polish or sealant to an entire laminate floor.
 While there may be some brands of laminate that work with this type of sealant, most manufacturers recommend avoiding the application of sealant to an entire laminate floor.
-The reason for this is that the majority of laminate flooring brands are manufactured with a thin layer of plastic materials covering the layer with the wood grain pattern on it.
-This top layer is already moisture-resistant, making it non-porous, so there is nothing for the sealant to absorb into and bond with.
-The fiberboard cores are usually protected with polymers and waxes, and once the laminate pieces have been properly locked together, moisture won’t penetrate into the core.
+The reason for this is that most laminate flooring brands are manufactured with a thin layer of plastic covering the layer with the wood grain pattern on it.

 Essential Materials

 Please note that you should buy sealant with a sheen that matches the finish on your floor.
-If you use a flat urethane finish on a floor with a high-gloss coating, it will be obvious and make it look like the edges of your floor are dirty.
+If you use a flat urethane finish on a floor with a high-gloss coating, it will be prominent and make it look like the edges of your floor are dirty.

 laminate floor, installing